Tonyfu09/2023-24_OSWE_Note/README.md

 ### Bypass regular login
 As mentioned by [Hacktricks](https://book.hacktricks.xyz/pentesting-web/login-bypass), one common approach involves leveraging various techniques to attempt to bypass login pages. <br>

-Here are some questions  might consider asking:
+Here are some questions might consider:
-- 1. The user ID you could?
+- 1. What is the user ID you are using?
-- 2. How the user obtain the password via signup
+- 2. How does the user obtain their password during signup?
-- 3. How the user while they forgot password
+- 3. What steps does the user take if they forget their password?
-- 4. How the user password save to database
+- 4. How is the user's password saved in the database?
-- 5. How to explore table scheme outsite
+- 5. How can we explore the table schema externally?
-- 6. What is the authentication method for user?
+- 6. What authentication method is used for users?
-- 7. what is the sql query can get the passowrd
+- 7. What SQL query can be used to retrieve the password?
-- 8. Try to figure it out the important element to cract the token
+- 8. What are the key elements needed to crack the token?
-- 9. How we can discover more in log system?
+- 9. How can we gather more information from the logging system?

 Login page Check list also avaliable (https://github.com/Mehdi0x90/Web_Hacking/blob/main/Login%20Bypass.md)